gsanchietti/contacts-calendar-downloader/README.md

 ## How it works

-The service authenticates each user with Google using OAuth 2.0, stores their credentials securely in an SQLite database, and provides REST endpoints to download contacts.
-Each user receives a Bearer access token for API authentication, and the service handles pagination automatically to retrieve all contacts.
+The service authenticates users with **Google** or **Microsoft** using OAuth 2.0, stores their credentials securely in an SQLite database, and provides REST endpoints to download contacts and calendar events.
+Each user receives a Bearer access token for API authentication, and the service handles pagination automatically to retrieve all data.

 **Architecture:**
-1. User visits `/auth` → Gets personalized OAuth URL
+1. User visits `/auth?provider=google` or `/auth?provider=microsoft` → Gets personalized OAuth URL
-2. User authorizes via Google → Service identifies user by email
+2. User authorizes via chosen provider → Service identifies user by email
-3. Credentials saved to SQLite database
+3. Provider-specific credentials saved to SQLite database
-4. User receives Bearer access token
+4. User receives Bearer access token (provider-aware)
-5. User downloads contacts via `/download/contacts` with Authorization header
+5. User downloads contacts/calendar via `/download/contacts` or `/download/calendar` with Authorization header
+6. Service automatically uses the correct provider based on the access token

 ## Quick Start